tremho/nativescript-pull-reveal/README.md

 This defines the 'grabble' part of the component.
 You may wish to style your drawer appearance to present an appropriate looking 'handle', but this is of course optional.

+Beginning with version 1.2.0, there is new property:

+- `stops` is an array of the limit values for drawer travel.
+There are four elements to this array:  The minimum y value (that is, the point of travel that stops the drawer when sliding upward), the maximum y value (stop when sliding down), the minimum x value and maximum x value (left- and right-most stop for the Left, Right, or diagnonal anchors).
+This property may be read or written as the full array only.
+The intended purpose of the `stops` property  is to allow the adopting application to overcome the sometimes inconsistent behavior of the calculated stops based upon the content, with empirically derived results that fit the context of the application it is used in.

 Standard properties for layout containers may also be used.
 Styling options may of course also be applied via CSS classes, like other Nativescript components.